harithan/MIS/README.md

 MIS
 ===

-Management information created for university student details
+Management information created for university students

+====

+The listed files are the exact from an eclipse project file.
+The database is not included due to security reasons.
+Open the project using eclipse after cloning to your local repository.

+Harithan.